Skip to main content

 Quantifying new costs to climate change

-EGC affiliate Mushfiq Mobarak and coauthors explored how rising pollution and migration are connected: using multiple data sources and measurement techniques, the research team revealed a consistent pattern in which workers choose to migrate away from polluted cities in China.
-The modeling allowed them to identify and quantify a new type of economic cost imposed by pollution: by forcing workers to move away from cities where they would otherwise be more productive, pollution undermines aggregate macroeconomic productivity.
+EGC affiliate Mushfiq Mobarak and coauthors explore how rising pollution and migration are connected: using multiple data sources and measurement techniques, the research team reveals a consistent pattern in which workers choose to migrate away from polluted cities in China.
+The modeling allows them to identify and quantify a new type of economic cost imposed by pollution: by forcing workers to move away from cities where they would otherwise be more productive, pollution undermines aggregate macroeconomic productivity.
 This spatial misallocation is compounded by lost productivity complements between higher- and lower-skilled workers: when higher-skilled workers leave polluted cities, their lower-skilled counterparts see declines in productivity as well.
 Strikingly, this new channel of productivity loss is estimated to be as large as the previously documented direct health effects of pollution, meaning that the cost of pollution is actually twice as expensive as previously thought.

 Compiled by Peter Zhang